hellblazer315/plex_dupefinder/NewFeatures_README.md

 The `activity.log` file now tracks the date of every line as well as the timezone defined in the `config.json` file.
 The default value is UTC which mirrors the original script's functionality, if you would like to see the logs reported in a different timezone (such as the one your server is hosted in), update the `LOGGING_TIMEZONE` config value to match the **TZ_Identifier** from the table in [this wikipedia page](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).
 This will properly align with any shifts for daylight savings time.

-## Radarr Support
+## Radarr & Sonarr Support

-Added support to use Radarr as the file selector.
-This is most useful if you have custom scoring formats (such as those from [TRaSH Guides](https://trash-guides.info/)) for your Radarr installation already defined, allowing you to use those configurations rather than having to recreate the same or different settings in this tool.
+Added support to use Radarr and/or Sonarr as the file selector.
+This is most useful if you have custom scoring formats (such as those from [TRaSH Guides](https://trash-guides.info/)) for your Radarr or Sonarr installation already defined, allowing you to use those configurations rather than having to recreate the same or different settings in this tool.

-When the `RADARR` setting has the **enabled** option set to `true`, Plex Dupefinder will use the configured **url** and **api_key** to query Radarr for which file it has imported for a given movie.
+When the `RADARR` or `SONARR` setting has the **enabled** option set to `true`, Plex Dupefinder will use the configured **url** and **api_key** to query Radarr or Sonarr for which file it has imported for a given movie or episode.

-If `AUTO_DELETE` is enabled, the file Radarr has on record will be the default selection.
-If the connection to Radarr fails or there is otherwise an issue it will fallback to the standard scoring method.
-If `AUTO_DELETE` is disabled, the file Radarr has on record will be marked with a ⭐ and using the "r" option will auto-select the Radarr determined file.
+If `AUTO_DELETE` is enabled, the file Radarr/Sonarr has on record will be the default selection to keep.
+If the connection to Radarr/Sonarr fails or there is otherwise an issue it will fallback to the standard scoring method.
+If `AUTO_DELETE` is disabled, the file Radarr/Sonarr has on record will be marked with a ⭐ and using the "r" option will auto-select the Radarr/Sonarr determined file.